Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-Comparative studies investigating language models are crucial in advancing our understanding of them, shedding light on their functionalities, and pinpointing their constraints.
-Despite previous research, a notable gap persists in the literature.
-This gap is particularly significant in fields that require heightened sensitivity, such as medicine, where a thorough understanding of models is imperative.
-Although existing research in this domain focuses primarily on specific tasks, datasets, or models \cite{lievin, agrawal, tang, liu_rad, singhal}, there are exceptions.
-Some of these studies are detailed below.
+Comparative studies investigating language models are crucial to advance our understanding of them, shed light on their functionalities and pinpoint their constraints.
+Despite previous research, a notable gap persists in the literature due to, among other cause, current pace of development in NLP.
+This gap is particularly significant in fields that require heightened sensitivity, such as medicine, where a thorough understanding of models is imperative \cite{rev_scarcity}.
+Existing research in medicine is mainly focused on specific tasks or datasets or models \cite{lievin, agrawal, tang, liu_rad, singhal}.
+Moreover, most of the discursive and practical assessments focus on LLMs, as can be seen below.
+To the best of our knowledge, there is no practical assessment in the clinical context that includes a wide number of pre-trained models, covering all Transformer-based model families, targeting settings where only consumer grade computing resources are available.

-In \cite{he}, the authors conduct a descriptive study delineating the capabilities and limitations of language models within the healthcare domain, encompassing pre-trained and large language models.
-They explain the development process, provide insight into training data, methodologies, and optimization strategies, and investigate concerns about integrating LLMs in healthcare.
-These concerns focus on fairness, accountability, transparency, and ethics.
-Likewise, in the context of integration concerns, the faithfulness problem within existing research on artificial intelligence in healthcare and medicine is explored in \cite{xie}.
-This analysis involves identifying the causes of nonfaithful results, possible evaluation metrics for faithfulness, and potential mitigation strategies for this issue.
+The work by He \etal \cite{he} stands out among exiting descriptive studies, comprehensively addressing the capabilities, limitations, development and integration of language models in healthcare.
+The language models in scope are pre-trained and large language models.
+The development process is explained in detail, covering aspects such as training data, methodologies, and optimization strategies.
+Concerns related to the integration of LLMs into healthcare are also investigated, as fairness, accountability, transparency, and ethics.

+Zhou \etal \cite{zhou} also provide a comprehensive overview of the development and deployment of LLMs in medicine, together with the challenges and opportunities these models face.
+Their study is both discursive and practical, being one of its highlights.
+The authors detail the principles of existing medical LLMs, comprising basic model structures, number of parameters, and data sources and scales used for model development.
+A comparison of the performance of different LLMs across various medical tasks, also against state-of-the-art lightweight models, is also included.